levipowis/entertainment-tracker-backend/mvp_schema.md

 ## Addistional features

-- Use a movie API to get detailed info about items
+- Use a movie/tv API to get detailed info about items
 - A user can search to find specific items
-- Use a TV show API to get detailed info about items
+- A user can leave a review on an item
-- Have a section that shows where an item is streaming
+- Show most popular items

 ## DB Models